Parenting With Patience

 When life gets hard, sometimes kids harm themselves via cutting in order to express their psychological distress.
 Although it may be alarming to parents, a son or daughter’s cutting is a call for help and a way to cope with emotional pain.

-Cutting usually involves making cuts on various parts of the body using razors, knives or shards of glass.
-(Other forms of self-harm include hitting one’s head against a wall, rubbing skin with erasers or burning one’s skin.)
+The most common form of self-mutilation is slicing or slashing with a knife, razor blade, shard of glass or other sharp object.
+Cuts are made on the arms, legs and wrists, but some people cut on less noticeable areas of the body.
+Other forms of self-harm include hitting one’s head against a wall, rubbing skin with erasers or burning one’s skin.
 The relief obtained by harming oneself is a short-term attempt to cope with emotional pain.
 However, the feelings of relief can become addictive.

 People engaged in self-injury are typically not trying to commit suicide, but the physical harm that results can be serious.
 Wounds may become infected, deep cuts can require stitches, and self-inflicted blows to the head may cause concussions.